slthomason/StartupHakkSamples/248_WebSurferMcpServer/README.md

-# MCPServer.CSharp
+# MCP WebSurfer

-A Model Context Protocol (MCP) server built using the C# SDK that provides AI-powered tools for web surfing, content safety analysis, and campaign analytics.
+A Model Context Protocol (MCP) server built using the C# SDK that provides AI-powered tools for web surfing and content extraction.

 ## Project Structure

 - **Program.cs**: Main entry point that configures logging, registers services, and sets up the MCP server
 - **WebSurferTool.cs**: Tools for browsing the web, extracting content, and summarizing web pages
-- **CleanRouterService.cs**: Service for analyzing website safety and categorization
-- **CleanRouterCrawlerTool.cs**: Web crawler tool for batch analysis of websites
-- **ViciNotebookService.cs**: Backend service for notebook management
-- **ViciNotebookTool.cs**: Tools for notebook creation and management
-- **ViciCampaignReportTool.cs**: Tools for campaign analytics and reporting

 ## Features